Loading...

 Figure 7 Using StrictJSON as a classifier

-Simply have a system prompt which contains your instruction to the LLM, a user prompt which contains what you give as input to your LLM, and the output format which specifies the key names and the description and types of what you expect for your output.
-StrictJSON will prompt the LLM to generate the JSON in the exact format and type you specified in the output format.
+Write a system prompt with your instruction.
+Write a user prompt with your input.
+Define the output format with the key names, descriptions, and types you expect.
+StrictJSON will prompt the LLM to produce JSON in the exact format and type you specified.

 StrictJSON currently supports the following data types: `int`, `float`, `str`, `dict`, `list`, `array`, `Dict[]`, `List[]`, `Array[]`, `Enum[]`, `bool`, `code`